Yiwen-Yang-666/GAN-BERT-CRF/README.md

 * Identification of error labels: The discriminator outputs smaller score for the sequences with error labels

 ### DataSet
 The DataSet should be in the format of two columns.
 The words are in the first column and labels are in the second column.
-Sample data is in the Data Directory
+Sample data is in the Data Directory.
+The china_medical_char_data_cleaned directory process Chinese data and medical_char_data_cleaned process English data.
+First, Download dataset and put dataset into these two directories based on languages.
+Then run .sh file to produce training data, validation data and test data
 .